justjohnd/workflow/Bootstrap 5 Project Initiation.md

 - Copy any variables you want to use into the top of the `style.scss` file, above your bootstrap.scss import
 - Remove and `!default` value from the variable, so they will override those found in the main bootsrap.scss file

+# Javascript
+To add Bootstrap JavaScript without any other JS files, just add the following script into the page just below the closing body tag: `<script src="node_modules/bootstrap/dist/js/bootstrap.bundle.js"></script>`